ssllabs/ssllabs-scan/ssllabs-api-docs.md

 ## Protocol Overview ##

 The protocol is based on HTTP and JSON.
 All invocations of the API should use the GET method and specify the parameters in the query string, as documented below.
 The results will be returned in the response body as a JSON payload.
-In essence, the client submits an assessment reque`sts` to the servers.
+In essence, the client submits an assessment request to the servers.
 If an acceptable report is already available, it's received straight away.
 Otherwise, the server will start a new assessment and the client should periodically check to see if the job is complete.

 ### Terms and Conditions ###